 As I spoke to Ginger’s owners, I was aware that I missed seeing my clients, especially at new consultations — to make eye contact, lean in, put a hand on their elbow or offer a hug.
 But I can still use empathy and give chunks of info and check for understanding.
 I also suggested they watch my YouTube channel on their cancer topic as a review and to get to know me better.
 As I emailed Ginger’s discharges to her family, I added a link to my lymphoma and chemotherapy playlists.

 For my ongoing chemotherapy cases, I know the clients and drop-offs seemed to be less challenging, as I have the existing relationship and trust with the clients.
 But chemotherapy graduations without hugs and owners just do not seem the same.
 I know what is most important is that my patients who need oncology treatment get treatment, but we also must make sure owners have the best communication experience in these unusual and stressful times.

-Veterinary nurse and National Association of Veterinary Technicians in America president-elect Kenichiro Yagi, MS, RVT, VTS (ECC) (SAIM)
+Veterinary nurse and National Association of Veterinary Technicians in America President Kenichiro Yagi, MS, RVT, VTS (ECC) (SAIM)

 I’ve personally been in quarantine due to being on an out-of-country trip to put on some “RECOVER CPR” instructor training, so what I’m seeing are voices and challenges out in the field, especially from the veterinary technician/nurse and the ECC community perspective.